QiuHaohao/facial-attendance-frontend/README.md

 ```sh
 npm start
 ```

+Once the server is started, the client Web App will be accessible at `http://localhost:3000`.

 ### Configuring Server
 By default, the URL of the backend server is `172.21.148.166:8000`, our school server, which can only be accessed in university network.
 It can be configured by changing `urlBase` attribute of `src/api/config.json`.
 For example, to connect to the backend server running at `localhost:8000`, change `urlBase` attribute of `src/api/config.json` as follows: